Trump Accounts vs. 529 Plans, Know the Difference

 Conclusion

-For families saving specifically for college, 529 plans are the stronger, more reliable option when compared to the new Trump Accounts.
-Trump Accounts offer a fresh and innovative opportunity to introduce kids to the benefits of investing, especially those who qualify for the federal $1,000 or Dell-funded $250 seed incentives, but their limitations make them far better suited for long-term savings than for funding education.
+For families saving specifically for college, 529 plans provide substantially better tax benefits, are more flexible from an investment perspective, and are a more reliable option when compared to the new Trump Accounts.
+Trump Accounts offer a fresh and innovative opportunity to introduce children to the benefits of investing, especially those who qualify for the federal $1,000 or Dell-funded $250 seed incentives, but their limitations and guaranteed taxable withdrawals leave them far better suited for long-term savings than for funding education.

 By contrast, 529 plans were built with education as their sole focus.
-They offer tax-free withdrawals for qualified education expenses — a list that continues to grow — and flexible investment options tailored to a wide variety of strategies.
+They provide the unparalleled benefit of tax-free withdrawals for funds used for qualified education expenses — a list that continues to grow — and flexible investment options tailored to a wide variety of strategies.

 https://www.npr.org/2025/12/02/nx-s1-5628412/michael-susan-dell-trump-account-children-investment-saving